 ASEAN foreign ministers meet under shadow of Myanmar crisis

-National flags of ASEAN members are on display inside the ASEAN building in Jakarta, Indonesia, Friday, Feb.
+From left to right; Malaysian Foreign Minister Zambry Abdul Kadir, Philippine's Foreign Secretary Enrique Manalo, Singaporean Foreign Minister Vivian Balakrishnan, Thailand's Foreign Minister Don Pramudwinai, Vietnam's Foreign Minister Bui Thanh Son, Indonesian Foreign Minister Retno Marsudi, Laotian Foreign Minister Saleumxay Kommasith, Brunei's Second Minister of Foreign Affair Erywan Yusof, Cambodia's Foreign Minister Prak Sokhonn, East Timor's Foreign Minister Adaljiza Magno and ASEAN Secretary General Kao Kim Hourn hold hands as they pose for a group photo during the Association of Southeast Asian Nations (ASEAN) Coordinating Council Meeting at the ASEAN Secretariat in Jakarta, Indonesia, Friday, Feb.
 3, 2023.
 Southeast Asian foreign ministers are meeting in Indonesia's capital Friday for talks bound to be dominated by the deteriorating situation in Myanmar despite an agenda focused on food and energy security and cooperation in finance and health.
 (AP Photo/Achmad Ibrahim)

 Share: